 The following items will be sent to Netlify.

 Check Your Webhook to ensure its status is Enabled.

-After that, generate artifact and check publish status with scrolling down this page.
+After that, generate an artifact and check the publish status by scrolling down this page.

 You should get 200 (OK) if your Netlify Webhook publish was successful.